Unit Clerk Certificate Loading...

 Application for an extension to the program, along with a plan for completion, must be submitted to the Department Chairperson for review by the Student Academic Review Committee.

-To be eligible to receive a Certificate in Unit Clerk, you must successfully complete the prescribed curriculum.
-Once you have completed all program requirements, please apply to graduate.
+To be eligible to receive a Certificate in Unit Clerk, students must successfully complete the prescribed curriculum.
+Once students have completed all program requirements, they may apply to graduate.